 Chester’s Pick 6: The Top 6 Plays or Players from the week

 ALBUQUERQUE, N.M.
-(KRQE) – In this weeks edition of the “Pick 6” we highlight the great plays and players from the week in local sports.
-Goals, home runs, and State Champions are all showcased this week.
-Here is the list:
+(KRQE) – In this weeks edition of the “Pick 6” we highlight the great local plays and players from Spring State Championship Saturday.
+State Champions from Track & Field, Baseball, and Softball all are showcased.
+Here is the List:

 For the latest news, weather, sports, and streaming video, head to KRQE NEWS 13 - Breaking News, Albuquerque News, New Mexico News, Weather, and Videos.